 Southwest Louisiana is perfectly positioned to provide some of the finest fishing and hunting in North America.
 Freshwater fishermen have their choice: lakes, bayous, rivers and marshes offering unmatched variety and challenge.
 Excellent saltwater fishing is found in the Gulf of Mexico.
 Hunters find themselves in paradise when massive ducks and geese converge in Southwest Louisiana during their migratory journeys.
 Seasons for deer, wild turkey, dove and other game attract hunters to a smorgasbord of outdoor experiences.
 Outdoor writers, choose your subject!
 We have it all in Southwest Louisiana!

 Casino gaming draws millions of visitors to Calcasieu Parish, where you can catch live horse-racing at Delta Downs Casino & Hotel along with casino action.
 Melt into island time at the Isle of Capri Casino Hotel, right on Lake Charles.
 While L'Auberge Casino Resort provides a unique addition to the gaming market with golf, spa treatments, retail outlets, a lazy river, unique dining outlets and more.
-The Golden Nugget Lake Charles adds to the premiere resort destination with an 18-hole golf course, innovative gaming, multiple Landry's restaurants, retail shops, meeting space, a beach, marina and more - the property is also adding an additional 300-room hotel tower, expected to be completed in the spring of 2017.
+The Golden Nugget Lake Charles adds to the premiere resort destination with an 18-hole golf course, innovative gaming, multiple Landry's restaurants, retail shops, meeting space, a beach, marina and more - the property is also added an additional 300-room hotel tower in the spring of 2017.

 Southwest Louisiana offers an array of culinary experiences to be had.
 Some of the authentic culinary adventures include organic, fair trade coffee from Acadian Coffee Roasters, Bayou Rum made from 100% natural Louisiana cane sugar and molasses, and flavorful, refreshing craft beers from Crying Eagle Brewing Company and Rikenjaks Brewing Company.